Compensation for California Explosion Injuries

 - Lost wages: Injuries sustained in an explosion can prevent you from working for weeks or even months.
 Victims can claim earnings that were lost during the time taken to recover.
 They may also claim lost future income or loss of capacity to earn if the injuries are catastrophic and if they will never be able to return to work.

-- Cost of continuing treatment: Often, we find that victims of explosions require continuing rehabilitation, additional surgeries and therapy.
+- Cost of continuing treatment: Often, we find that victims of explosion injuries require continuing rehabilitation, additional surgeries and therapy.
 Insurance may not cover all these costs.
 For burn injury victims, cosmetic surgery procedures may not be covered.
-Physical therapy costs often end up being out-of-pocket for victims as well.
+Victims may end up paying out of pocket for physical therapy costs too.

 - Pain and suffering: Victims of explosions and fires undergo significant physical pain and emotional trauma.
 These individuals may have lost loved ones in the explosion, their prized possessions and even their ability to earn a livelihood and support their families.